nihonmiah71/JLPT-Grammar-Database/README.md

 The light version without the audiofiles is here

+You cannot rename the deck otherwise the crawler addon will not work

 # JLPT Grammar Graph Database

 This is not a traditional Anki deck.
 It is a **relational grammar database** designed to mirror how the human brain actually stores information: through connections, not lists.